GaffaSnobb/FYS4411_V21/project1/README.md

 The ground state energy of hard-shpere bosons is calculated using Variational Monte Carlo methods.
 Two applications of the Metropolis sampling method is used, first the so-called brute force metropolis method before adding importance sampling based on the Langevin and Fokker-Planck equations.
 We will also appply the blocking method for statistical analysis of our results.

-Authors are: Jon Kristian Dahl, Alida Hardersen, and Per-Dimitri Sønderland
+Authors: Jon Kristian Dahl, Alida Hardersen, and Per-Dimitri Sønderland

 ## Folders